cits5501/cits5501.github.io/src/assessment.md

 of the unit's marks is due on
 {{ siteinfo.assessments.project.dates.due | dateFormat("dddd D MMM") }}.

-It will include both programming work and written work.
+It includes both programming work and written work.
+Students may make look at any texts or online materials they wish, but any work must be their own.

-{#

-Students will be required to book a short (less than 10 mins) meeting (either face-to-face or via MS Teams) with a marker, where they should expect to answer some basic questions about their project and receive some feedback.
+As with all open assessments – any statistical anomalies will be investigated, and anybody may be asked to (orally)
+[explain their thought process]{ class="hi-pri" } in coming up with their answers.

 The following project materials are available for you:

 - The [project description (PDF)][proj-pdf]
-- [JavaDoc for the project code][proj-javadoc]
 - [Source code for the project][proj-code]

-[proj-pdf]: {{ "/assignments/project.pdf" | url }}
+[proj-pdf]: {{ "/project/project-spec.pdf" | url }}
-[proj-javadoc]: {{ "/assignments/project/doc" | url }}
+[proj-javadoc]: {{ "/project/project/doc" | url }}
-[proj-code]: {{ "/assignments/project_code.zip" | url }}
+[proj-code]: {{ "/project/gladius-source.zip" | url }}

-Your submission needs to contain a readable PDF file and Java source code as specified in the project description.
-To help you ensure your submission is in an acceptable format, use the [page here][checker-page] to do basic checking of the files you are submitting.

-[checker-page]: {{ "/project/submission-basic-check" | url }}
+{#

 Please note that [revisions were made]{ style="color: #B72240;" }  to the project on 9th May